Tips and Tricks for Writing HIPAA Compliant Applications

 • CHI (consumer health information): This refers to the information you receive from fitness trackers, like heart rate readings and the number of walking steps.

-In the United States if your application accesses – processes, transfers, or stores PHI, it must be compliant with HIPAA standards.
+In the United States, if your application accesses, processes, transfers, or stores PHI, it must comply with HIPAA standards.
 Even if you are developing an application for other countries, you have to meet similar requirements established within those jurisdictions.

 As the healthcare sector is fast embracing computerized operations and mobile technology, HIPAA compliance has become even more important than ever.
 While electronic methods increase efficiency and mobility, they also pose severe security risks to healthcare data.